xiejiangzhi/cert_checker/README.md

 status, host, issuer, expired, desc = MyChecker.check('mydomain.com', port, timeout: 3)
 ```

+## All Status

+* failed: Failed to get the cert
+* unverifiable: Invalid cert chain or cannot verify it.
+* expired: The cert is expired
+* urgent: The cert expires in 15 days.
+* warning: The cert expires in 30 days.
+* ok: Not found problem

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/xiejiangzhi/cert_checker.